ctsag/chef/doc/chef-server-setup.md

 bookshelf['vip_port'] = 4443
 ```

-And now we're free to configure our server
+And now we're free to configure our server.

 ```bash
 chef-server-ctl reconfigure